Starmapo/FNF-PsychEngine-Extra/example_mods/characters/readme.txt

-Put your custom character .json files here!
+Put your custom character .json and script files here!